TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Cicada.md

 <br />

 Interestingly, we find a plaintext password embedded in the user comment field: `david.orelious:aRt$Lp#7t*VQ!3`.

-This is a common misconfiguration in real-world environments and could lead to direct access.
+This is a common `misconfiguration` in real world environments and could lead to direct access.

 <br />